- For mental health emergencies call 911 if you are in urgent need of medical support.

 Bell Let’s Talk has a vision of a Canada where everyone can get the mental health support they need.
 Dedicated to moving mental health forward in Canada, Bell Let’s Talk promotes awareness, acceptance and action with a strategy built on 4 key pillars:

 - Care & Access

 BounceBack is a free skill-building program managed by the Canadian Mental Health Association (CMHA).
 It is designed to help adults and youth 15+ manage low mood, mild to moderate depression and anxiety, stress or worry.
 Delivered over the phone with a coach and through online videos, you will get access to tools that will support you on your path to mental wellness.

 Everyone at the workplace has a shared responsibility for safety and health, and that includes mental health.
 Discover tools to help support your mental health efforts in creating a space where workers feel safe, respected, and valued.

-Canadian Mental Health Association, Niagara branch, has been providing mental health programs and services to assist individuals 16 years and older with their short and long-term mental health goals for more than 50 years.
+The Canadian Mental Health Association's Niagara branch provides mental health programs and services to assist individuals 16 years and older with their short and long-term mental health goals.